jakobharder/anno1800-jakobs-mods/README.md

 ### Skins

-- New Town Halls:
+- New town halls:
   adds 3 red brick town halls, the "new town hall" and two smaller town hall skyscrapers.
 - Residence Skins:
-  adds paintbrush skins for Artisans and Engineers (also diagonal).
+  adds paintbrush skins for artisans and engineers (also diagonal).
   Uses less video memory for better performance than the Colour Collection, but is mostly on roof changes.

 ### Shift+V Variants

-- Factory Variants:
+- Factory variants:
   adds Shift+V variations to vanilla production buildings.

 ## `[Skin] Improved Streets`